JaredsCompiler/Diablo/syntax_analysis/README.md

 ## TODO

 - [ ] Parse tree for simple example
+- [ ] Diagrams  of the program flow
 - [ ] LaTeX rendition
 - [ ] Note that each statement is a rule provided by the *statements* rule, it is recursively defined to encompass one or more repetitions!
     - [ ] [Optional Tokens](https://stackoverflow.com/a/2669581)